mrlyceist/vstodolist/README.md

 ===============

 A visual studio extension for easy management of your current coding tasks.
+Such list will be very usefull when you just have started a project and haven't yet written a single line of code, but you want to track your ideas.
+Sometimes such tasklists are used by developers, writing a test-driven code.
+This extension is open-source and it's still WIP.
+Feel free to download the source code and modify it at your will.

+Bug reports can be sent [here](https://github.com/mrlyceist/vstodolist/issues).

 ## Download ##

 The easiest way to download is by going to *Tools | Extensions* in Visual Studio and searching for the Todo List Extension.
-It is also available in the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com) and in the [GitHub Releases](https://github.com/mrlyceist/vstodolist/releases) for the project.
+It is also available in the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/e92b0853-0ec7-473f-9865-c115bd67a70c) and in the [GitHub Releases](https://github.com/mrlyceist/vstodolist/releases) for the project.

 ## Instructions ##